antoinehabis/Deep-ContourFlow/README.md

 To use Unsupervised DCF just add your image in ```images_test_unsupervised_dcf``` and run the algorithm using the notebook: ```unsupervised_dcf.ipynb```

-## One shot learning: Application on dilated Tubules
+## One shot learning: Application on Dilated Tubules

 To replicate the results in the paper ... follow the steps: